 Offers are made on a rolling basis.
 We aim to make an offer within four weeks of receiving your completed application and supporting documents.

 Once you are offered a place, you must formally accept it.
 We will confirm your acceptance by sending you an acceptance and pre-arrival letter, which will include information about living and studying in Bristol.

 Apply for your visa

 If you are from outside the EU/EEA and are studying at Bristol for a full year, you must have a Tier 4 student visa.
-We will send you a CAS (Confirmation of acceptance for studies).
+We will send you a CAS (Confirmation of Acceptance for Studies).
 You need the number on your CAS to apply for your visa.

 One semester students

 Non-EU nationals who are at Bristol for only one semester will be given a short-term study visa.
 We'll email this to you a few weeks before you are due to arrive.